 Growing gloriosa lily in containers is a good idea for several reasons.
 First, it’s the only way you can grow it in a cool climate with subzero winters.
 Second, you avoid the risk that it will spread uncontrolled and become invasive.
-And lastly, the tubers are very brittle and break easily so the less you are handling them the better.
+And lastly, the tubers are very brittle and break easily so the less you are handling them, the better.

 It is possible to grow gloriosa lily as a potted indoor houseplant, but it needs a winter dormant period, so you will need to coax it into dormancy by tapering off the watering after the bloom period is done in late fall.
-Although the plant will appear dead, restoring water in the early spring and giving it plenty of sun will bring about the plant's resurrection.
+Although the plant will appear dead, restoring water in the early spring and giving it plenty of sunlight will bring about the plant's resurrection.

 In regions where the plant is hardy, simply cut back the stems and foliage once the plant begins to turn brown as winter approaches.
 Potted plants can be moved to a sheltered location for the winter, or indoors if you live in a region with freezing winters.
-Don't expect a potted plant to continue active growth indoors over the winter, as it requires a winter dormancy period.
+Don't expect a potted plant to continue active growth indoors over the winter because it requires a winter dormancy period.

 Common Pests & Plant Diseases

 This plant is often completely trouble-free, but gloriosa lily can occasionally be affected by aphids, anthracnose, cucumber mosaic virus, and other viruses, as well as root rot if grown in soil that is too wet or dense.
 Aphids can be removed by a strong spray of water or killed with horticultural oil.
 Anthracnose or viral diseases, signaled by spotted or distorted leaves, are usually fatal, requiring that you throw the plant away.